 Admission to Bellingham Technical College carries with it the expectation that students will conduct themselves as responsible members of the college community.
-This includes the expectation that students will obey the law; comply with the rules and regulations of the College; maintain high standards of integrity and honesty; respect the rights, privileges and property of other members of the College community; and will not interfere with College operations.
-Sanctions for violations of College rules or conduct that interferes with the operation of college affairs will be dealt with by the College and the College may impose sanctions independently of any action taken by civil or criminal authorities.
+This includes the expectation that students will obey the law; comply with the rules and regulations of the College; maintain high standards of integrity and honesty; respect the rights, privileges, and property of other members of the College community; and will not interfere with College operations.
+The College will deal with sanctions for violations of College rules or conduct that interferes with the operation of college affairs, and the College may impose sanctions independently of any action taken by civil or criminal authorities.
 In the case of minors, misconduct may be referred to parents or legal guardians.